Head of the Lab

 2017-2018 Undergraduate Research Student (IIMB)

-EGFR Mutations in Lung Adenocarcinoma; Development of an economical identification method using PCR techniques and in-silico assesment for new TKI drug leads.
+EGFR Mutations in Lung Adenocarcinoma: Development of an economical identification method using PCR techniques and in-silico assessment for new TKI drug leads.

 EGFR mutations in lung adenocarcinoma: development of an economical method for the detection of SNPs at exon 20 and 21 | Presented at the 38th Annual Session of Institute of Biology, Sri Lanka |28th September 2018